top of page

 --

-The break I've taken from meditation has also allowed me to focus in different ways I had set aside, to engage further in our world, to take action where I'm able, to see my blindspots and to slow down and listen when I feel irritated, agitated or annoyed.
+The break I've taken from meditation has also allowed me to focus in different ways I had set aside, to engage further in our world, to take action where I'm able, to see my blind spots, and to slow down and listen when I feel irritated, agitated or annoyed.

-It has encouraged me to feel comfortable to say "no" when boundaries are violated.
+It has encouraged me to feel comfortable saying "no"

 To use my voice when needed.
-To speak up.

 It is clarity.

-Enough is enough, afterall.
+Enough is enough, after all.

 I aim to strike a balance between these two parts of myself,